rill-js/fetcher/README.md

 {
 	name: 'fetch', // Optional path to set the fetcher on the context (default 'fetch').
 	base: '/', // Sets the base path for the fetcher.
-	forwardIP: true, // Set this to false to disable setting 'X-Forwarded-For' header automatically.
+	forwardIP: true, // Set this to false to disable setting 'X-Forwarded-For' header
+  forwardHost: true, // Set this to false to disable setting 'X-Forwarded-Host' header automatically.
 	withCredentials: true, // Set this to false to disable sending cookies.
 (Uses same-origin).
 	agent: {
 		// Optionally specify a custom http(s) agent (nodejs only).